Center for International Studies

 For more information on SSP, contact Joli Divon Saraf, Room E40-477, 617-258-7608, fax 617-258-7858.

-MIT International Science and Technology Initiatives (MISTI) is MIT’s pioneering international education program.
-MISTI matches over 950 MIT undergrads and graduate students with cost-neutral internship, research, and teaching opportunities abroad each year.
-The MISTI Global Seed Funds program facilitates international faculty collaborations and develops partnerships with leading companies, research institutes and universities around the world.
+MISTI is MIT’s pioneering international education program.
+MISTI matches over 1,000 MIT undergrads and graduate students with internship, research, and teaching opportunities abroad each year.
+The MISTI Global Seed Funds program facilitates international faculty collaborations.
+A nucleus of international activity at MIT, MISTI develops partnerships with leading companies, research institutes and universities around the world.

 Email MISTI for more information.